shrisejal/shrisejal/README.md

-## hello , I'm Sejal Shrivastava 👋
+## Hello , I'm Sejal Shrivastava 👋

 I'm a passionate Front-End Developer with expertise in HTML, CSS, and javascript.
 ### About Me: